-Around the country, communities come together on GivingTuesday to celebrate generosity in their towns, cities, and countries.
-The people who live and work in Northwest Ohio came together on GivingTuesday 2018 to celebrate #GivingTuesdayNWO.
-We spoke with campaign leader Shari Beck from Everence, a Midwest-based financial-services company, about how she built a unique, intentionally offline campaign that ended up raising $1.6 million in just a few hours.
+Across the United States, communities come together on GivingTuesday to celebrate generosity in their towns, cities, counties, and states.
+The people who live and work in Archbold, Ohio came together on GivingTuesday 2018 to celebrate #GivingTuesdayNWO.
+We spoke with leader Shari Beck from Everence, a Midwest-based financial-services company, about how she built a unique, intentionally offline campaign that ended up raising $1.6 million in just a few hours.

 Tell us a little bit about yourself.
 What's your background and how did you get involved with the social good world?

 I’m actually not even in fundraising!
 I’m a financial advisor at Everence, in Archbold, Ohio, where I help people with investments, financial planning, life insurance, and health insurance needs.
 I want to help families simplify their financial lives by guiding them to make better financial decisions that reflect their faith and values.
 I am here to walk alongside them to create a plan to achieve their goals.

 What inspired you to bring GivingTuesday to Northwest Ohio?

 I wanted to bring the celebration of generosity and giving to Northwest Ohio and for our rural community to become a part of this global tradition.
 I wanted to give people the ability to make a big difference in our community.
 Generosity is a core value my company so I wasn’t surprised when my team was immediately on board.
 I was, however, almost waiting for someone to tell me ‘no, I couldn’t do this.’
 The town, the GivingTuesday team, someone.
 It never happened.
 Everyone was incredibly supportive of my big idea and pitched in to make it happen.

 Tell us more about the matching grant.
 How you secured it, any advice for other community campaigns or nonprofits looking to secure matched funding?